all3dp/all3dp-eblast-templates/README.md

-# All3DP Newsletter Templates
+# All3DP Eblast Templates

-This repository contains example templates written in MJML to create mailchimp complient newsletter templates.
+This repository contains example templates written in MJML to create mailchimp complient templates.

 ## Prerequisits